projectatomic/nulecule/spec/0.0.1-alpha/README.md

 #### <a name="requirementsObject"></a>Requirements Object

 The list of requirements of the Container Application.
-It MAY be [Storage Requirement Objects](#storageRequirementsObject) (for a persistant Volume).
+It may be [Storage Requirement Objects](#storageRequirementsObject) (for a persistant Volume).

 #### <a name="storageRequirementsObject"></a>Storage Requirements Object